mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

 -	MOSIP Partner will capture Individual’s UIN/VID and construct OTP Request
 -	Once OTP Request is received, authenticate and authorize Partner
 -	Check Individual’s UIN/VID for authenticity and validity
+-	Same ID type should be used later in OTP authentication request.
+For example, if Individual's UIN is used in the OTP request, only the Individual's UIN should be used later in the OTP Authentication request.
+Similarly, if Individual's VID is used in the OTP request, only the Individual's VID should be used later in the OTP Authentication request.
+And it should not be like UIN used in the OTP request and VID used in OTP authentication request, or vise versa.
 -	Create and send OTP to the Individual via message and/or email

  ***1.3.
 Key non-functional requirements -***